DSS Bill Frequently Asked Questions

 The Bill does three things:

-The Bill provides a more transparent and consistent framework for policies and funding.
+The Bill establishes the foundations for a stronger, more transparent and consistent framework for DSS policies and funding.
+This will make it easier for people to understand how DSS works.

-Court cases have highlighted issues with DSS.
+Court cases have highlighted issues with employment and family carers in DSS.
 The Bill makes it clear that the Crown is not and was never intended to be the employer of family carers.

-What do disabled people, family and whānau who receive DSS funded services and supports need to know?
+What do disabled people, families and whānau who receive DSS funded services and supports need to know?

 People will continue to access support as they currently do.